hplp/Insider/README.md

 ### Compiling Host Code

 The host code is located at `apps/host`.
 For each application, we provide two version of host code: the offloading version and the pure-cpu version.
-Take "grep" for example, you will find `apps/host/grep/src/offload` and `apps/host/grep/src/pure_cpu`.
+Take `grep` for example, you will find `apps/host/grep/src/offload` and `apps/host/grep/src/pure_cpu`.
 The pure-cpu version can be directly compiled normally via `g++`.
-The offloading version should be compiler via `insider_host_g++` or `insider_host_gcc` depending whether it's written in C++ or C. For the "grep" case, you should invoke the following command:
+The offloading version should be compiler via `insider_host_g++` or `insider_host_gcc` depending whether it's written in C++ or C. For the `grep`  case, you should invoke the following command:

 ```
 $ cd apps/host/grep/src/offload